kudelskisecurity/oramfs/README.md

 # How does it work?

 Instead of implementing a full filesystem, `oramfs` only provides a mounted file.
-Therefore, the user is expected to create a filesystem on top of that file using a loop device and the filesystem of their choice.
+Therefore, the user is expected to create a filesystem on top of that file using a loop device, the filesystem of their choice and finally mounting that filesystem.
 Note that such operations usually require root privileges and therefore `oramfs` should be run as root to work properly.

 `oramfs` takes a public directory as input and exposes a single private file, which is a proxy for read and write operations so that they are privacy-preserving thanks to an ORAM scheme.